 Apply by email

-You need to apply at least 21 days before the date of the performance.
+The child’s agency or the person in charge of the event should apply at least 7 working days before the date of the performance.

 Download one of the applications below:

 - Child performance exemption application (PDF 133KB)

 - guidance for your application